Homeschool.com interviewed Linda Dobson. Here are some frequently asked questions about homeschooling preschool and loving every minute of it!

 - Knowledge base — Because they are free of the government school approach to learning, homeschoolers generally find their children learn more in a shorter period of time.
 This may be credited to your deep knowledge of your children’s needs and interests as you focus on just a few children instead of a classroom full.
 You can easily tune in to how your child learns best, know “when” is a good time to pursue something, and build on strengths and shore up weaknesses.

 - Stronger family ties — The gift of time available during homeschooling is key to creating and maintaining strong family relationships.
-While this is obvious in both the parent-child and sibling-sibling relationships, the benefits reach to extended family relationships as well, allowing aunts and uncles, Grandma and Grandpa to participate, or be visited at a time convenient for family members and not the school schedule (a time, by the way, when record numbers of Americans typically travel, driving up the cost, the traffic, and the accidents).
+This is obvious in both the parent-child and sibling-sibling relationships,.
+Additionally, the benefits reach to extended family relationships as well, allowing aunts and uncles, Grandma and Grandpa to participate, or be visited at a time convenient for family members and not the school schedule (a time, by the way, when record numbers of Americans typically travel, driving up the cost, the traffic, and the accidents).

 - It’s safer — While I hate the idea that government schools have become so dangerous as for this to even be a consideration, it is.
 I cringe each time I see how another school becomes more and more indistinguishable from a prison — metal detectors, body searches, armed guards, drug-sniffing dogs, and more.
 More and more families are turning to homeschool every day because of concerns for their children’s safety.